 - Layer rugs in varying textures.
 Take that kilim rug and overlap it with a seagrass or jute rug to create a homey feel.

 - If you’re laying a patio or constructing a deck, consider changing up the traditional layout.
-Have your construction team lay your composite decking, for instance, in a herringbone pattern.
+For instance, have your construction team lay your composite decking in a herringbone pattern.
 For a brick patio, consider laying the bricks in a spiral-shaped formation to add texture and visual interest.

 We’re always curious how you’re decorating your outdoor space.
 Let us know if you have any other tips for achieving an eclectic look and standing out from your neighbors.
 Happy decorating!